harryharrold/open-contracting-data-standard/pages/progress.md

 * * *

-## Consultations and Draft Standard Development - to May 2014
+## Consultations and Draft Standard - to May 2014

 ### Draft standard - June 2014